certbot Command: Tutorial & Examples

 Here are a few examples demonstrating how to use certbot:

-1. Obtaining and Installing Certificates:
+1. Obtaining and installing certificates:

 To obtain and install SSL/TLS certificates for a domain, use the following command: